-The model has a range of limitations and a number of assumptions have been made within the modelling.
-For example, only the CHADS2 clinical risk prediction tool was used as the baseline strategy.
+An additional limitation was in using only the the CHADS2 clinical risk prediction tool.
 An alternative to this tool is the CHA2DS2-VASc score, which is considered to be better at distinguishing low risk from very low risk patients, and is the only such tool recommended in the 2012 focused update of the ESC guidelines.
 [3,4,16,17] CHA2DS2-VASc was not used in these analyses as the recent NICE recommendations for the use of dabigatran and rivaroxaban both map onto specific CHADS2 risk scores, but not specific CHA2DS2-VASc risk scores.
+[10,11]

+Apart from age and stroke history, the clinical characteristics of patients which are used in CHADS2 were not independently modeled, and so were assumed not to develop over a patient’s lifetime.
+As many patients with an initial CHADS2 score of zero may become diabetic before reaching the age of 75 years or suffering a stroke, this means the model is likely to slightly over-estimate the time that someone who has not been identified with LA ABN will not receive an OAC.

-[10,11] The dose of dabigatran was fixed at 150mg twice daily, rather than allowing some patients to receive a lower dose of 110mg twice daily.
+The dose of dabigatran was fixed at 150mg twice daily, rather than allowing some patients to receive a lower dose of 110mg twice daily.
 The stroke risk associated with patients with LA ABN was assumed not to change as a patient ages; ideally differential rates by age or by the number (and type) of abnormalities would be used but these data were not identified.